Distribution-Protocol/ERCProtocolDraft/README.md

 ### Community Management with a Single Parent Token or a Selected Edition of Child Tokens

-The default setup enables the parent token to get permission to manage the setup of editions and the corresponding validation rules.
+The default setup enables a single parent token to set editions and the corresponding validation rules.
 A potentially advanced setup could lock the parent token into the distributor contract, and delegate the management role to a particular edition of child tokens.

 ### The Main Contract that Implements the Distributor Interface for Edition Creation

-The main contract ...
+The main contract must implement both the ERC721 and the Distributor Interface.
+The Distributor Interface provides functions to to setup editions and the corresponding validation rules.
+Optionally, the main contract may implement additional functions that are guarded by the the actions parameter with uint96 flags in the editions.
+Such a design removes the dependency of the edition based permission on the implementation of contract functions.
+However, the design only enables invocation of functions using actions parameter, but it does not specify the party.
+It is up to the developer to set up additional ownership checks, i.e. an actions flag check ensures the invocation of the "revoke token" function on the child token is permitted by a particular edition,  but it requires additional ownership check to make sure this is a parent token only function.

 ### Flexible Implementation of Actions

 The actions that can be performed are defined in the edition with a uint96 integer.
 Each bit in the integer determines whether a particular action/function can be invoked in the contract, with a maximum of 96 actions.
 The actions can be implemented flexibly depending on the specific use cases.
-For instance, if the parent token wants to have full control over the child token, the edition can permit the parent token holder to invocate a function that transfers the child token to the parent token holder.
+For instance, if the parent token wants to have full control over the child token, the edition, together with the function setup, can permit the parent token holder to invocate a function that transfers the child token to the parent token holder.

-Actions can give the child tokens the following characteristics:
+Actions may give the child tokens the following characteristics:
 - non-transferable: An SBT that is bound to a user's wallet address
 - revokable: The creator has control over the minted copies.
 This is suitable for NFTs that encapsulate follower relationships, or funtions as some kind of revokable permits
 - extendable: NFT is valid over a duration and requires extension.
 This is suitable for recurring memberships.